How to Add More Navigation Menus to your WordPress Theme

 To add a selectable menu location option in your admin dashboard under Appearance > Menus you need to do what’s called “register a menu.”
 All it takes is adding a snippet of code to your functions.php file located in wp-content > themes > your-theme.

 In cPanel, click on the File Manager icon in the Files section on the homepage.
-It will appear if you haven’t previously disabled the directory selection pop-up.
+If you haven’t previously set your File Manager to load to your site’s document root, navigate there now.

 Locate your functions.php file and click on it once followed by clicking the Edit button at the top of the page.